 05 Aug Gut Microbes: Beyond the Brain PT2 – Obesity

 Here is a troubling fact: Australia is fat.
 More than 65% of Australian adults and nearly 25% of our children are overweight or obese.
 There are many factors at play behind these figures, but an important factor resides in our gut.
-Gut microbiota influences how our body’s metabolism and may be a driving factor in our propensity to gain weight.
+Gut microbes influences how our body’s metabolism function and may be a driving factor in our propensity to gain weight.

 Obesity – The Basics:

 Gut microbes and obesity – In a classic study from 20051, researchers studied genetically obese and lean mice, looking for differences in the composition of their gut microbes.
 One of their key finding was that obese mice had a striking difference in the composition of their gut microbes, compared to lean mice.
 Obese mice had 50% less Bacteroidetes, a broad group of gut bacteria, than lean mice.
 Also, these obese mice had significantly higher proportion of Firmicutes, another group of gut bacteria, compared to lean mice.
 These results strongly suggest that obesity affects the bacterial composition of the gut.